Our-Destiny/.github/profile/README.md

 ## Vision

-***Artificial intelligence holds great opportunity for humanity, encompassing everything from Google’s algorithms to self-driving cars to facial recognition software.
+#### Artificial intelligence holds great opportunity for humanity, encompassing everything from Google’s algorithms to self-driving cars to facial recognition software.
 The AI we have today, however, is still in its primitive stages.
 Experts worry about what will happen when that intelligence outpaces us.
-Or, as Hawking puts it, “Whereas the short-term impact of AI depends on who controls it, the long-term impact depends on whether it can be controlled at all.”***
+Or, as Hawking puts it, “Whereas the short-term impact of AI depends on who controls it, the long-term impact depends on whether it can be controlled at all.”

+> ***"The development of full artificial intelligence could spell the end of the human race….It would take off on its own, and re-design itself at an ever-increasing rate.
+Humans, who are limited by slow biological evolution, couldn’t compete and would be superseded." - Stephen Hawking (From an interview with the BBC, December 2014)***

+#### This might sound like the stuff of science fiction, but Hawking says dismissing it as such “would be a mistake, and potentially our worst mistake ever.”
+#### Compared to robots, we humans are pretty clunky.
+Limited by the slow pace of evolution, it takes us generations to iterate.
+Robots, on the other hand, can improve upon their own design a lot faster, and soon, they’ll probably be able to do so without our help.
+Hawking says this will create an “intelligence explosion” in which machines could exceed our intelligence “by more than ours exceeds that of snails.”
+#### A lot of people think that the threat of AI centers on it becoming malevolent rather than benevolent.
+Hawking disabuses us of this concern, saying that the “real risk with AI isn’t malice, but competence.”
+Basically, AI will be very good at accomplishing its goals; if humans get in the way, we could be in trouble.

 ---
 ---